 Open the putty packs and combine all the required purple putty together, then wash your hands and combine all the required white putty together.
 You will now have one large ball of purple putty and one large ball of white putty.
 Do not allow the purple putty and the white putty to come in contact with each other.
-Place the 2 separate balls of putty on a small/medium plate and set in the refrigerator for one hour, but no longer than 2 hours.
+Place the 2 separate balls of putty in the refrigerator for one hour, but no longer than 2 hours.
 Do not allow the exposed putty to sit in the fridge for more than 2 hours.

 TIP: While the putty is sitting in the fridge, practice going through the motions of taking your impression.

 Get a timer ready.
 You will start the timer at 0:00, and will count up until it reaches 5 minutes and 30 seconds.
 This is the total time required from when you start mixing the putty to when you can remove the impression from your mouth.
 Remove the putty from the fridge and get ready to take your impression!

 TIP: From this point on, move very quickly in everything you do...it’s a race against the clock!

 Hit start on your timer as you begin mixing the purple and white putty together.
 Knead the putty using only your fingertips, folding and squishing it into itself like Play-Doh.
 Mix the putty for exactly 45 seconds, making sure there are no purple or white swirls.
 The putty must be mixed to a uniform color.
 You have exactly 45 seconds to mix the putty, so mix quickly!

 If you get the putty fully mixed to a uniform color before 45 seconds, continue mixing until the full 45 seconds is up.
 Be advised that if you mix the putty for too long, it will begin to harden before you get the impression into the mouth.